mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 ### Your Tasks:

 1. **Attend the council meeting**
-   * Navigate to the council directory
-   * Count how many members are present in the council (hint: each member is a file)
+   * Count how many members are present in the council directory

 2. **Research the Ring's history**
    * Explore the files in Rivendell
    * Find the largest text file and read it
-   * Determine which council member knows about the path through Moria (hint: search the ancient scroll)
+   * Determine which council member knows the next destination on the path to Mordor

 3. **Continue to Moria**
    * Run the `journey_to_moria.sh` script